pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum.md

 The routine disables the scroll? feature and naturally supports all of the standard ZX control codes.
 ASCII value 0x0a (10) is mapped through to 0x0d (13) for line return compatibility.
 In this mode, only the standard 24/26 UDGs are supported.

+### The FZX driver

+Alternatively FZX fonts can be used as the console output, to enable them compile with the flag:

+    -pragma-need=fzxterminal

+The font can be configured with the following pragma:

+    -pragma-redirect:CRT_FONT_FZX=_ff..

+Where the font name is the same as defined by newlib.

+Scrolling is handled by the screen routine in ROM3 once more.

 ### The VT/ANSI console driver